iann0036/iamlive/README.md

 ## Acknowledgements

-This project makes heavy use of [Parliament](https://github.com/duo-labs/parliament) and was assisted by Scott Piper's [CSM explainer](https://summitroute.com/blog/2020/05/25/client_side_monitoring/).
+This project makes use of [Parliament](https://github.com/duo-labs/parliament) and was assisted by Scott Piper's [CSM explainer](https://summitroute.com/blog/2020/05/25/client_side_monitoring/).
 Thanks also to Noam Dahan's [research](https://ermetic.com/whats-new/blog/auditing-passrole-a-problematic-privilege-escalation-permission/) into missing `iam:PassRole` dependant actions.